A computational framework for human values: Contributions and Further Work

-One major challenge is in the proposal, design and construction of value taxonomies.
-Values that we want to specify and embed in the decision-making processes are human values, and as such these values need to come from a diverse range of human stakeholders: users, designers, owners of the artificial systems, other persons or bodies directly or indirectly affected, etc. There are two ways to achieve this.
-The first is explicit, by having the human stakeholder specify their values in a formal way that can be directly mapped to a model for AI system design (such as our proposed taxonomy).
-The second is implicit, by having an agent learn the values of their human stakeholders from their interactions with the system.
-The first suffers from asking too much of the humans who might not be ready to think about their values and specify them as we expect them to, while the second is prone to errors in the learning mechanism.
-While impressive value learning~\cite{10.5555/3463952.3464048} and value aggregation~\cite{Lera-LeriBSLR22} mechanisms are being proposed, they are not error-free and they do not deal with the complexity of value taxonomies.
-The introduction of these taxonomies introduces new challenges in this relatively young field, such as learning the importance of values, learning the relations between value nodes, learning the property nodes for some value concepts, and designing mechanisms to aggregate value taxonomies.
+One major challenge is designing and constructing value taxonomies.
+The human values we want to specify and embed in the decision-making processes need to come from diverse human stakeholders, including users, designers, owners, and others directly or indirectly affected.
+One approach involves stakeholders explicitly detailing their values in a way that can be directly mapped to a formal model such as ours; another involves AI learning stakeholder values from their interactions.
+The first approach requires significant effort from humans, while the second is prone to errors in the learning mechanism.
+While impressive value learning~\cite{10.5555/3463952.3464048} and value aggregation~\cite{Lera-LeriBSLR22} mechanisms are being proposed, they are not error-free, and they do not deal with the complexity of value taxonomies.
+Introducing these taxonomies introduces new challenges, such as learning the importance of values, the relations between value nodes, the property nodes for some value concepts, and designing mechanisms to aggregate value taxonomies.

-Second, we are aware that in setting out any foundational model, choices about representation and language will eventually need to be made.
-Each choice brings with it both opportunities and limitations.
-We have introduced guiding principles that support our modelling decisions and we have aimed to consider theoretical notions that provide clarity over implementation choices.
-But while we deliberately leave the choice of representation and implementation open for the development of systems and further research, we necessarily make implementation choices within our running example.
+The second issue concerns the modelling process, necessitating representation choices that may bring limitations.
+We have introduced guiding principles that support our modelling decisions and aimed to consider theoretical notions that clarify implementation choices.
+Whilst we deliberately leave the choice of representation and implementation open for system and research development, we have made implementation choices in our running example.